Maddyku/Tetris-JS/README.md

 # Tetris-JS
 Coded Retro Tetris Game in Vanilla JavaScript to play in the Browser.
-Coded Along with MethMethMethod on Youtube.
-His tutorial can be found here (https://www.youtube.com/watch?v=H2aW5V46khA).
+Coded Along with MethMethMethod's Youtube tutorial (https://www.youtube.com/watch?v=H2aW5V46khA).

 To Play in the browser:
 1. Please clone or download this repo on to your desktop